karthickbalaji/hello-odl-app/README.md

 - Apache Maven 3.5.2 or later

-Opendaylight has its own nexus repo, it is suggested to set your maven pointing to it cp -n ~/.m2/settings.xml{,.orig} ; wget -q -O - https://raw.githubusercontent.com/opendaylight/odlparent/master/settings.xml > ~/.m2/settings.xml
+Opendaylight has its own nexus repo, it is suggested to set your maven pointing to it
+>cp -n ~/.m2/settings.xml{,.orig} ; wget -q -O - https://raw.githubusercontent.com/opendaylight/odlparent/master/settings.xml > ~/.m2/settings.xml

-How to build
+How to Build
 --------------

 At the root folder - run below maven command